JovanDjordjevic/SimpleCmakeModules/README.md

 # SimpleCmakeModules

 A collection of cmake modules I made for use with C++ development.

-These include:
+Table of contents:

 - [SimpleCmakeModules](#simplecmakemodules)
   - [Brutal compiler options](#brutal-compiler-options)